cjijcb/partdec/README.md

 # Combining Split Files

-Use `cat` command-line utility in unix base systems and `type` in windows base systems. folddlowing instructions apply to both systems.
+`cat` is a command-line utility in Unix-based systems used to combine files.
+The `type` command in PowerShell on Windows-based systems performs the same function as `cat`.
+In PowerShell, `cat` is also an alias for `type`.
+So, the following guide applies to both systems.
+If you'd like use other software, refer to the manual of the software of your choice.

 ### Files in the same directory.